algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 We will update this section if three-dimensional scatter plots are required.

 For the purposes of the Algorithm Archive, scatter plot data will be output as a series of $$x$$ and $$y$$ pairs, where each row has an $$x$$ and a $$y$$ value, separated by a tab character.
-For example, a datafile might look like this:
+For example, a data file might look like this:

 [import:1-10](data/scatterplot_data.dat)